BackendStudio

 - Merge (Ctrl+M) — rejoins two adjacent pieces of the same source back into one clip.

-- Delete (Del) — removes the selected clip.
+- Delete (Del) — removes the selected clip, leaving a gap.

 7. Adjusting a clip (Inspector)

-Select a clip to open its properties in the Inspector on the right:
+Select a clip to open its properties in the Inspector on the right.
+Sliders are undoable as a single step per drag.

-- Position & scale — move and resize a video clip within the frame, e.g. for a picture-in-picture inset over another track.
+- Position & size — move and resize a video clip within the frame, e.g. for a picture-in-picture inset over another track.
+You can also double-click a clip in the preview to get drag-and-resize handles directly on the picture.

 - Opacity — make an upper-track clip partly transparent for overlays.